The Light Table Python API allows you to use Light Table’s functionality from Glyphs macros and scripts. To use the API, import the lighttable module:

 GSGlyph

-Learn more about the GSGlyph type on the Glyphs documentation.
+Learn more about the GSGlyph type in the Glyphs documentation.

 GSGlyph.lt_restoration_info: RestorationInfo | None